Congo says healthy baby born to mom who recovered from Ebola

 The baby is the first in this outbreak born to a mother who recovered, the health ministry said.
 This is rare, though babies have been born to Ebola survivors in previous outbreaks.
 The mother was found to have the virus last month.

-Baby Sylvana was born on Sunday at an Ebola treatment center in Beni, a troubled city where rebel attacks have threatened health workers’ attempts to contain the outbreak.
+Baby Sylvana was born Sunday at an Ebola treatment center in Beni, a troubled city where rebel attacks have threatened health workers’ attempts to contain the outbreak.
 Community resistance in a wary region facing its first Ebola outbreak also has hurt the outbreak response, with misunderstandings, vandalism and even attacks on health workers common.

 Most Read Local Stories